 Due to extraordinary interest, further investigation into the patron saints of pianists . . .

-St. Gregory, who abandoned wealth and respect to become a broke monk (he also fiddled with the church liturgy) and St Cecilia, who sang when she was crucified, beheaded and killed.
+Saint criteria is pretty challenging.
+Not only do saints need to live a life worthy of respect, but they need at least two miracles to their credit, post-death.
+I consider only two individuals on the 'canonized list' even vaguely appropriate as patron saints for musicians: St. Gregory, who abandoned wealth and respect to become a broke monk (he also fiddled with the church liturgy) and St Cecilia, who sang when she was crucified, beheaded and killed.
 Neither really seem to have experiences relevant to musicians in general, let alone pianists.
 Better suited to the job is intercessor Blessed Hildegard von Bingen, who actually was a musician - the only snag is that she is on the almost-but-not-quite-saint list.
 I've pulled together a list of saints that, while not musicians, may be more effective in addressing causes that aggravate many pianists:

 There are some eerie parallels that can be drawn between career pianists and those canonized as saints.
 They both often take vows of poverty, spend hours and hours in seclusion and study, and self-flagellate for various reasons (over lack of piety or lack of practicing).
 That might explain the amount of interest.
 Or maybe on a subconscious level, pianists are seeking actual patrons.